Jaxelr/VueSimpleTemplate/Readme.md

 If you would like to tinker with the code locally, you can clone the repository and execute the following command with the dotnet command, using the path of the repo:

-`dotnet new -i $PATH_OF_REPO`
+`dotnet new -i "$PATH_OF_NUSPEC_FILE"`

-Once installed as a template you can properly create your own custom projects from the template using the following command:
+Once installed as a template you can properly create your own custom projects using the template using the following command:

 `dotnet new simplevue -o MyAppName`